-The deadline is looming and many of you are still yet to complete your self-assessment.
+The deadline is looming and many individuals are still yet to complete their self-assessment tax return.
 Why is that?
-Well, for many the process, which contrary to popular belief is not that much of a strain, is made more difficult due to lack of organisation.
+Well, for many the process is made more difficult due to lack of organisation.

 So rather than flapping around every January in a bid to collate the right records, keeping yourself organised will not only make your life easier but will vastly reduce your stress levels when it comes to managing your finances and taxes.